Born Fundamentalist, Born Again Catholic

-Purgatory flew in the face of Christ’s finished work on the Cross, as did the sacrifice of the Mass.
+Purgatory flew in the face of Christ’s finished work on the cross, as did the sacrifice of the Mass.
 Everyone knew that indulgences had proved to be so susceptible to manipulation.
 The idea that a mere man, the pope, could be infallible — well, that idea was hardly worth addressing.
-The few Catholics that I did know did not even seem to believe that idea.
+Even the few Catholics that I did know did not seem to believe that idea.

-I remember being baptized by my father at age 14.
+I remember being baptized at age fourteen by my father.
 I publicly announced my faith in Christ, and he baptized me in the name of the Father, and of the Son, and of the Holy Spirit.
 I was then completely immersed in what I recall was extremely cold water.

 In the years leading up to my baptism, I had answered numerous “altar calls.”
 An altar call was frequently given at the end of a service.
 While singing a hymn, people in the congregation were urged to walk down to the front of the aisle and meet with an elder of the church.
-At that time, he would be led in prayer to receive Christ as personal savior.
+The elder would then lead any who came down in prayer to receive Christ as personal Savior.